What is Council Tax?

 Council Tax is a charge made by Local Authorities to all households within their borough.
 The value of the property and the number of residents within it will generally determine how much is charged from year to year.
 It funds services such as libraries, refuse collection, policing and fire services.

-It can prove to be an expensive bill, but fortunately most full-time students don’t have to pay it.
+It can be an expensive bill, but luckily most full-time students don’t have to pay it.
 This is called ‘Council Tax Exemption’.

 Who is exempt?